rosasurfer/mt4-mql-framework/README.md

 # MetaTrader 4 MQL framework

-### Where can I download MetaTrader 4?
+### Where can I download old MetaTrader 4 versions?
-MetaTrader 4 can be downloaded from your broker's website.
-Old versions may be available at this non-affiliated [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).
-The link leads to content provided in agreement with MetaQuotes.
+Use Google, every forex trading community offers various downloads.
+If you are unable to locate a specific version you may contact me via email and I may be able to locate it for you.
+New GitHub issues asking for old versions will be deleted.

 -----

 ### MetaTrader 4 News

 ###### January 2024:
-- MetaQuotes stops supporting terminals older than build 1384.
+- MetaQuotes stops supporting terminals older than build 1400.

 ###### December 2023:
 - MetaQuotes stops supporting terminals older than build 1380.